Prologue – All Things Definitional

 Chapter 2 – Being a Happy User

-- The gigl Platform is a forum for genuine Jobseekers and Job-Givers to meet.
-So if you aren’t genuinely seeking a Gig Job (i.e. if you’re a journalist, a researcher or carrying out any form of investigation) you must tell us this before using the gigl Platform.
+- The gigl Platform is a forum for genuine Giglers and Employers to meet.
+So if you aren’t genuinely seeking a Gig-Job (i.e. if you’re a journalist, a researcher or carrying out any form of investigation) you must tell us this before using the gigl Platform.
 We’ll probably welcome you with open arms but it’s only polite and important for our Users to know the gigl community is a legitimate one.

 - Users must use the gigl Platform responsibly and for the purposes for which it was created.